nrwl/nx-workshop/docs/lab18/LAB.md

 #### 📚 Learning outcomes:

-- Understand how to create custom builders via the "run-commands" workspace builder
+- Understand how to create custom targets via the "run-commands" workspace executor
-- Explore real-world usages of "run-commands" by creating a frontend "deploy" builder
+- Explore real-world usages of "run-commands" by creating a frontend "deploy" executor
 - Learn how to expose custom ENV variables to Nx

 #### 🏋️‍♀️ Steps :